shushcat/smalldots/_vim/pack/plugins/start/vimux/README.md

 My goal with vimux is to make interacting with tmux from vim effortless.
 By default when you call `VimuxRunCommand` vimux will create a 20% tall horizontal pane under your current tmux pane and execute a command in it without losing focus of vim.
 Once that pane exists whenever you call `VimuxRunCommand` again the command will be executed in that pane.
 As I was using vimux myself I wanted to rerun commands over and over.
 An example of this was running the current file through rspec.
 Rather than typing that over and over I wrote `VimuxRunLastCommand` that will execute the last command you called with `VimuxRunCommand`.

-Other auxiliary functions and the ones I talked about above can be found bellow with a full description and example key binds for your vimrc.
+Other auxiliary functions and the ones I talked about above can be found below with a full description and example key binds for your vimrc.

 ## Installation

-With **[vim-bundle](https://github.com/benmills/vim-bundle)**: `vim-bundle install benmills/vimux`
+With **[vim-bundle](https://github.com/preservim/vim-bundle)**: `vim-bundle install preservim/vimux`
-With **[Vundle](https://github.com/gmarik/Vundle.vim)**: 'Plugin benmills/vimux' in your .vimrc
+With **[Vundle](https://github.com/gmarik/Vundle.vim)**: `Plugin 'preservim/vimux'` in your .vimrc

-Otherwise download the latest [tarball](https://github.com/benmills/vimux/tarball/master), extract it and move `plugin/vimux.vim` inside `~/.vim/plugin`.
+Otherwise download the latest [tarball](https://github.com/preservim/vimux/tarball/master), extract it and move `plugin/vimux.vim` inside `~/.vim/plugin`.
 If you're using [pathogen](https://github.com/tpope/vim-pathogen), then move the entire folder extracted from the tarball into `~/.vim/bundle`.

 _Notes:_

 * Vimux assumes a tmux version >= 1.5.
-Some older versions might work but it is recommeded to use at least version 1.5.
+Some older versions might work but it is recommended to use at least version 1.5.

 ## Platform-specific Plugins